 About

-My dissertation, Radio Island: Sounding Freedom and Identity in Réunion and Across Oceanic Worlds (in progress), explores how Radio FreeDom, Réunion Island’s largest local radio station, shapes understandings of freedom, sovereignty, and belonging.
-Located in the Indian Ocean, Réunion is a French overseas department and part of the European Union, though geographically closer to Africa and Madagascar.
-This unique political status, along with the island’s vehicular language (Créole) and its multicultural history, create a rich context to study tensions between political inclusion, postcolonial identity, and local sovereignty.
+My dissertation examines how Radio FreeDom, Réunion Island’s most influential call-in radio station, shapes everyday understandings of freedom, governance, and belonging.
+Réunion is a French overseas department in the Indian Ocean: formally part of France and the European Union, yet geographically and historically tied to Africa, Madagascar, and the wider Indian Ocean world.
+This non-sovereign status, together with the island’s Creole language and multicultural history, creates a rich setting to explore how people negotiate postcolonial identity, bureaucratic power, and transoceanic connections.

-Additionally, I engage with public scholarship as a Project Manager and Researcher for The Oceans Lab at UM and ReConnect/ReCollect: Reparative Connections to Philippine Collections at UM, two digital humanities projects at the University of Michigan.
-Both initiatives aim to build digital resources that communicate academic research to broader audiences.
+In addition to my dissertation research, I contribute to public and multimodal scholarship as a Project Manager and Researcher for The Oceans Lab and ReConnect/ReCollect: Reparative Connections to Philippine Collections at the University of Michigan.
+Both initiatives develop digital tools that bring academic research into accessible, collaborative public forms.